radicle-dev/radicle.xyz/_guides/protocol.md

 #### Signed Refs

-To enable the verification of Git references beyond commits to the source code, Radicle automatically signs the entirety of a node's references everytime they change.
+To enable the verification of Git references beyond commits to the source code, Radicle automatically signs the entirety of a node's references every time they change.
 This signature is then placed in a Git blob under a special branch referenced under `refs/rad/sigrefs`, along with the references that were signed.